nvim-lualine/lualine.nvim/README.md

                        -- when a string is given it's treated as component_separator.
                        -- When a table is given it's treated as section_separator.
                        -- This options can be used to set colored separators -- arround component.
-Option need to be set like `separator = {'', ''}`.
+Option need to be set like -- `separator = { left = '', right = ''}`.
-                       -- Where first element is left_separator and 2nd element is right separator.
-                       -- Passing empty string disables that separator condition = nil, -- condition function, component is loaded when function returns true -- custom color for component in format
+                       -- Where left will be placed in left side of component -- and right will be placed in right side of component -- Passing empty string disables that separator cond = nil, -- condition function, component is loaded when function returns true -- custom color for component in format
       -- color = {fg = '#rrggbb', bg= '#rrggbb', gui='style'}
       -- or highlight group